The Greater Cambridge Partnership aims to accelerate housing delivery and homes for all.

 The availability and affordability of a mix of housing are vital to economic growth.

 Across the UK, the demand for housing is not being met year on year.
 This is leading to an ever-increasing gap between house prices and average salaries across the UK.

 The Local Plans for Cambridge and South Cambridgeshire form the framework for development and growth in the area.
 This includes setting out where these new homes can be built.

-The Greater Cambridge Partnership will work to address this local shortfall, accelerating delivery of homes for all, by:
+The Greater Cambridge Partnership will work to address this local shortfall, accelerating the delivery of homes for all, by:

-To ensure future growth and quality of life in Greater Cambridge, we need homes people can afford in sustainable communities – currently, there is a shortage of available, and affordable housing within a reasonable distance of where people work, which has led to a dramatic increase in house prices.
-This in turn affects employee recruitment and retention and increases commuting distances.
+To ensure future growth and quality of life in Greater Cambridge, we need homes people can afford in sustainable communities.
+Currently, there is a shortage of available and affordable housing within a reasonable distance of where people work, which has led to a dramatic increase in house prices.
+This, in turn, affects employee recruitment and retention and increases commuting distances.

 For more information on Local Plans, see: